 As the sun was lowering itself in the sky, the day felt incomplete.
 We had welcomed its rising, and it had illuminated the vastness of this place for us, but we had only skimmed the surface of what this place was really about.
 I was fortunate that we had a few more days to explore the real natural beauty of the southwest, and not something designed by longitude and latitude in some stuff old office in Washington, D.C. a hundred years before.

 I felt pangs of guilt as the day came to a close, but it was about that time that we arrived in the Painted Desert.
 The sand literally sparkled like stars in the sky, catching the last rays of the sun and glimmering like a million crystals.
 It was one of those moments that make me believe in magic.
 It took what I saw - which most of us are attached from - and made me realize, well, that THAT'S the real world.
 Not the office or the classroom, but that sandy hill in the New Mexican badlands, glimmering like gold and catching my heart in my chest.
 I looked at the horizon, and knew more mysteries existed in this ancient place than I would ever know.
 Smiling, we made our way back toward the car, and the long ride home.
+Limit sodium (salt) intake to no more than 2,300 mg a day (a maximum intake of 1,500 mg a day is now recommended by the american heart association).
+Reduce saturated fat to no more than 6% of daily calories and total fat spy vs spy iphone app to 27% of daily calories.
 ABOUT THE AUTHOR Dan Hall is a student and avid traveler who likes offbeat paths and seldom visited corners of the world.
 When not adventuring, you can probably find him in one of the many libraries of Massachusetts with a good book.

 Dan Hall is a student and avid traveler who likes offbeat paths and seldom visited corners of the world.
 When not adventuring, you can probably find him in one of the many libraries of Massachusetts with a good book.